sanskrit-lexicon/csl-newsletter/september2021.md

 1. csl-homepage - Homepage now shows version number at two places i.e. in header and in bibliographic reference.
 See https://github.com/sanskrit-lexicon/csl-homepage/issues/9.
 Also see https://github.com/sanskrit-lexicon/csl-orig/issues/6#issuecomment-907084632 .
 2. csl-homepage - AP90 and AE dictionary year of publication was goofed up earlier.
 Correction made.
 See https://github.com/sanskrit-lexicon/csl-homepage/issues/6.
 3. csl-homepage - CLARIN tooltip correction made.
 See https://github.com/sanskrit-lexicon/csl-homepage/issues/10.
-4. csl-orig - GST - Advertisement of the books of author is moved out of csl-orig/v02/gst.txt file and put at csl-orig/v02/gst_advertisement.txt file.
+4. csl-orig - GST - Advertisement of the books of author is moved out of csl-orig/v02/gst/gst.txt file and put at csl-orig/v02/gst/gst_advertisement.txt file.
 See https://github.com/sanskrit-lexicon/csl-orig/issues/611 for details.
+5. sanskrit-lexicon/BOR - new repository BOR started.
+It is being used to track development of various improvements specific to BOR dictionary.

 ## 15 September 2021

+1. GreekInSanskrit - Greek text for BOESP has been provided. https://github.com/sanskrit-lexicon/GreekInSanskrit/issues/33
+2. GreekInSanskrit - Greek texts for BHS, GST and VEI have been provided.
+See issues https://github.com/sanskrit-lexicon/GreekInSanskrit/issues/37, https://github.com/sanskrit-lexicon/GreekInSanskrit/issues/38 and https://github.com/sanskrit-lexicon/GreekInSanskrit/issues/40.

 ## 16 September 2021